collinzurfluh1/EWU_GIT_CTF_LEVELS/README.md

-# make-git-better
+# EWU GIT CTF

-Welcome to the first REAL stage of the CTF :)
+Welcome to level 1!

 ## Your challenge